ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 ### Coding Skills Rubric

-??? question "Did the candidate offer aforementioned details without prompting?"
+??? question "Did the candidate offer the details mentioned above without prompting?"

     This is a sign of experience;
     they know how to handle a code review, which we often do,